Designated Survivor compared to The Unelected President

 When is Oval Office is filled with people 20 people telling him to do this do—conflicting advice—he tries to quiet them but they cannot hear him.
 So he flees the office.
 I actually was in that situation twice in the last couple of decades.
 I was not in charge of the meeting but I saw that the person who was lacked the command voice or command presence to get it done, got tired of waiting and I yelled the pertinent military command—even though one group was football coaches and the other Harvard MBA reunion attendees.
 “At ease!”
 I said.
 Instant silence.
 At Harvard, the petite female leader thanked me then got the class going.

-Mike Medlock has the same background as me and if he needed a room full of twenty people to quiet down he would damned well quite them down in about one second.
+Mike Medlock has the same background as me and if he needed a room full of twenty people to quiet down he would damned well quiet them down in about one second.

 Kirkman is still bewildered most of the time if not all the time.
-I saw this with myself and my classmates at West Point.
+I saw this with myself and my classmates at West Point when we first entered at 17 and 18 years old.
 At the rate they are going, they are misrepresenting how long it takes to learn to be in charge.
 Although we had lots of role models.
 Kirkman does not in the White House.

 I liked the scene where they analyzed the planted bomb and found evidence pointing to a particular fictional Muslim group.
 One FBI agent expressed suspicion it may have been meant to mislead as to who did it.
 Excellent.
 I made a speech to the FreedomFest last year about nuclear war and I said one great risk might be that country A who hates country B might attack the US in a way designed to make the US retaliate incorrectly against Country B.